awaescher/FluentDragDrop/README.md

 - FadeIn on start
 - ReturnOnCancel when dropping next to the empty box
 - MorphToTarget when dropping into the emtpy box
-  - this effect is accompanied by an additional effect which causes the box to fade a color in and out
+  - this effect is accompanied by an additional effect implemented in the sample app causing the box to fade a color

 ### FluentTransitions

-These effects in FluentDragDrop.Effects are powered by another project called "FluentTransitions".
-More information on how to smoothly render animations and transitions are available here:
+FluentDragDrop.Effects are powered by another project called [FluentTransitions](https://github.com/awaescher/FluentTransitions).
+More information on how to smoothly render animations and transitions in .NET are available here:
 - GitHub: [FluentTransitions](https://github.com/awaescher/FluentTransitions)
 - NuGet: [FluentTransitions](https://www.nuget.org/packages/FluentTransitions)